justinshin621/SmashDBNode/README.md

 # Deploy Site

-Run `node app.js` for a deployed server.
+Run `node app.js` for a deployed site.
 Navigate to `http://localhost:3030/`.
 The app will automatically reload if you change any of the source files.

 # Backend